 Goal A Expand trade opportunities and support communities that sustain agriculture.
 Goal B Protect industry and the public through regulation of agricultural industries.
 Goal C Provide funding and assistance for food and nutrition programs.
 Goal D Provide indirect administration support to all agency programs.

 AGENCY OPERATIONAL GOAL AND ACTION PLAN Goal A: Expand trade opportunities and support communities that sustain agriculture.
 SPECIFIC ACTION ITEMS TO ACHIEVE YOUR GOAL - 1.
-Generate growth opportunities for Texas agricultural producers. - 2.
+Generate domestic and international growth opportunities for Texas agricultural producers and value-added agribusiness, food, and beverage companies. - 2.
 Assist communities and businesses that sustain agriculture. - 3.
-Promote the value of Texas agriculture through education and outreach.
+Develop engagement opportunities and tools to showcase the value of Texas agriculture to those who live, work, and play in the Lone Star State and around the globe.
 DESCRIBE HOW YOUR GOAL OR ACTION ITEMS SUPPORTS EACH STATEWIDE OBJECTIVE 1.
 Accountable to tax and fee payers of Texas.

-TDA Trade and Business Development Division strives to be a good steward of tax and fee payer funds as it works to achieve its goals.
+TDA's Trade and Business Development Division strives to be a good steward of tax and fee payer funds as it works to achieve its goals.
 Accountability is integrated in all aspects of program design and implementation.
 TDA solicits feedback from public and industry stakeholders through advisory committees and open meetings which is then incorporated in the rule-making process and program design.
 This stakeholder engagement ensures the programs are addressing the needs and priorities of TDA's constituents and achieving TDA's goals.
 The division's commitment to transparency and compliance has also been integrated in all aspects of program management and administration which facilitates its ability to make timely and complete responses to Public Information Requests (PIR) as well as information not subject to the PIR process.
-The division strictly adheres to all federal and state regulations as it administers its programs.
-2. Efficient such that maximum results are produced with a minimum waste of taxpayer funds, including through the elimination of redundant and non-core functions.
-With a workforce comparably smaller than other states' agricultural departments, TDA Trade and Business Development Division efficiently manages its programs so it not only minimizes waste of taxpayer funds, but also maximizes program impact.
+The division strictly adheres to all federal and state regulations as it administers its programs. - 2.
+Efficient such that maximum results are produced, including through the elimination of redundant and non-core functions.
+With a workforce comparably smaller than other states' agricultural departments, TDA's Trade and Business Development Division efficiently manages its programs so it not only minimizes waste of taxpayer funds, but also maximizes program impact.
 It has developed standard operating procedures, workflows, and resources to assist with program management, outreach, and customer service.
-To further minimize waste of taxpayer funds, TDA uses interagency contracts and memorandums of understanding, and does not perform non-core functions.
-3. Effective in successfully fulfilling core functions, measuring success in achieving performance measures and implementing plans to continuously improve.
-TDA Trade and Business Development Division effectively manages its programs while simultaneously analyzing measures and stakeholder feedback.
+The Division is migrating all grant programs to an online grants management system to enhance customers' experiences and increase administration efficiencies.
+To further minimize waste of taxpayer funds, TDA uses interagency contracts and memorandums of understanding, and does not perform non-core functions. - 3.
+Effective in successfully fulfilling core functions, measuring success in achieving performance measures and implementing plans to continuously improve.
+TDA's Trade and Business Development Division effectively manages its programs while simultaneously analyzing measures and stakeholder feedback.
 To effectively fulfill the core functions, the division is divided into smaller teams that have clearly defined roles, responsibilities, and performance measures.
 The performance measures ensure that activities are measurable and can be used to analyze workflow and impact.
 As rural and agricultural priorities evolve over time, stakeholder input is sought and analyzed to determine if changes need to be made to improve service.
 4. Providing excellent customer service.